Canyon City in Grant County, Oregon — The American West (Northwest)

 Topics.
 This historical marker is listed in these topic lists: Industry & Commerce • Settlements & Settlers • War, US Civil.

 Location.
 44° 23.326′ N, 118° 56.94′ W. Marker is in Canyon City, Oregon, in Grant County.
 Marker is at the intersection of South Washington Street and Park Street, on the left when traveling south on South Washington Street.
 Touch for map.
 Marker is at or near this postal address: 123 Washington Street, Canyon City OR 97820, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Canyon City Mural (within shouting distance of this marker); St Thomas Episcopal Church (within shouting distance of this marker); As told by an old timer (approx. 0.7 miles away); John Day/Canyon City (approx. 1.9 miles away); The Advent Christian Church (approx. 1.9 miles away); The Adventist Christian Church (approx. 1.9 miles away); Civilian Conservation Corps (approx. 2.1 miles away); Kam Wah Chung Company Building (approx. 2.1 miles away).
 Touch for a list and map of all markers in Canyon City.

 Credits.
 This page was last revised on August 12, 2016.
-This page originally submitted on August 11, 2016.
-This page has been viewed 163 times since then.
+It was originally submitted on August 11, 2016.
+This page has been viewed 182 times since then and 5 times this year.
 Photos: 1, 2. submitted on August 11, 2016. • Bernard Fisher was the editor who published this page.